 World Health Organization

-Please don’t hesitate to reach out with any questions you may have.
-I look forward to meeting you soon!
+Please feel free to reach out to me at any point with any questions that you may have, and I eagerly await to meet you all come February 2018!

 Director, World Health Organization